Pemba Lodge is on Shamiani Island...

 Directions: Following a 45-minute drive from Pemba’s airport, you’ll be met at Mpene port, and transferred to Shamiani Island by dhow.
 The length of this crossing will depend on the tides.
-Please note that at low tide you may be required to wade out to the boat, but shoes are provided for this.
+Please note that at low tide you may be required to wade out to the boat through mud.
 On arrival on Shamiani, again depending on the tides, you may have to walk for about 10 - 20 minutes to reach the lodge.

 Food & drink